ebramanti/Ricetta/api/docs/api.md

-# Ingredients API
+# Ricetta API

-This is the API documentation for Ingredients, your personal recipe list/curator.
+This is the API documentation for Ricetta, an application for personal recipes and global curation.

+Ricetta presents its API in an all-JSON format.
+All requests and responses must have a content-type header set to `application/json`.